Supplier selection and influence on purchasing and costs

 How do you build a strong supplier relationship?

 Building a successful supplier relationship begins long before the first contract is signed.
+The process requires careful planning, clear communication, and a commitment to developing a collaborative partnership.

-• Long-term perspective: Suppliers should not just be seen as short-term cost factors, but as long-term partners who contribute to the success of the company.
+• Long-term perspective: Suppliers should not be viewed merely as short-term cost factors, but as long-term partners who contribute to the company’s success.
+A long-term perspective in contract drafting and a willingness to invest in the relationship are crucial in this regard.

 What does the company gain from a good supplier relationship?

-• Improved product quality: Committed suppliers who view the company as a long-term partner are more willing to meet high quality standards and continuously improve them.
+• Improved product quality: Committed suppliers who view the company as a long-term partner are more willing to meet high quality standards and continuously improve.
+This helps ensure the quality of the final products and increase customer satisfaction.

-In addition, the company can benefit from the supplier’s innovative impulses, which in turn improves its own products and services.
+• Cost efficiency and promoting innovation: A trusting partnership with suppliers makes it possible to work together on cost optimization and efficiency improvements.
+In addition, the company can benefit from the supplier’s innovative ideas, which in turn improves its own products and services.

 • Competitive advantages: Companies that maintain strategic partnerships with their suppliers can secure competitive advantages through exclusive supply contracts, early access to new technologies or better payment terms, which can be decisive in highly competitive markets.